 The location of the focal point of the beam with respect to the surface of the work-piece is important.
 Maximum penetration occurs when the beam is focused slightly below the surface.
 Penetration is less when the beam is focused on the surface or deep within the surface.

 As power is increased, the depth of penetration increases.
 Heating and cooling rates are much higher in laser beam welding than in arc welding, and the heat-affected zones are much smaller.
 Rapid cooling rates can create problems, such as fractures in high-carbon steels.

-Advantages and Disadvantages of Laser Beam Welding
+Advantages of Laser Beam Welding

 - Very high-quality welding is obtained by this process.